 2. Compliance with the emission limits in subsection (4)(B), Table B may be determined on a pounds of VOC per gallon of coating solids basis.
-The determination is made by first converting the emission limit in subsection (4)(B), Table B to pounds of VOC lbs.
-VOC per gallon of coating (emission limit 1) minus water from (4)(B)) = fraction 17.36 lbs. per gallon (average density of solvents of VOC used to originally establish the emission limit) 1 - Volume fraction = Volume fraction of VOC solids lbs.
+The determination is made by first converting the emission limit in subsection (4)(B), Table B to pounds of VOC per gallon of coating solids as shown in the following three (3) steps:

+2) 1 - Volume fraction = Volume fraction of VOC solids

+Ibs.
 VOC per gallon of coating (emission limit

+3)

+minus water

-3) minus water from (4)(B)) = lbs.
+from (4)(B))

+elbs.
 VOC